na-na-hi/renget/archive/tmd2many_rules.md

 	- **Sky High**: All Moves not used by other Afflicted miss the Afflicted except for Gust, Thunder, Twister, Sky Uppercut, Hurricane, Smack Down, and Thousand Arrows.
 If the Move causing the effect is Sky Drop, after 1 round, the User drops the Afflicted and they take damage.
 Cannot be inflicted while under the effects of Gravity.
 	- **Raised**: The Afflicted is immune to Hazards, Terrain, and Ground-Type Moves.
 Obstacles are easier to cross.
 Lasts 5 rounds.
 	- **Grounded**: The Afflicted is not immune to Hazards, Terrain, and Ground-Type Moves.
 Obstacles are harder to cross.
 Lasts 5 rounds.
-	- **Flinch**: The Accuracy of the Afflicted's Moves is decreased by 60%.
+	- **Flinch**: The Accuracy of the Afflicted's Moves is decreased by a range of 12, regardless of their normal Accuracy values.
 Lasts for 1 round.
 	- **Unremitted**: The Afflicted will be be damaged in 2 rounds, calculated with the User's Special Attack and the Afflicted's Special Defense Stat at the time of the effect being applied.
 	- **Insomnia**: For 3 rounds, all nearby Pokémon are immune to the effects of *Sleep*.
 	- **Infatuated**: The Afflicted is unable to Focus on the User.
 Lasts 4 rounds.